 The Newsfeed page displays a continuous “feed” of titles from people you follow.
 If you are familiar with X (formerly Twitter) or other social media, you already understand how this works.

 For example, suppose you are following Jane_C.
 Jane adds Eric Carle’s The Very Hungry Caterpillar to her shelves and gives it a 5-star rating.
 This book would appear on your Newsfeed page.
+If you are not seeing content from the users you follow, it is likely because they are not contributing content.

 The feed doesn’t just contain highly rated items.
 For the people you follow, you’ll see: